John Moores (baseball): Philanthropy and activism

-Organizations that Moores has supported include the ACLU, the San Diego Zoo, San Diego State University, the San Diego Symphony, San Diego Center for Children, the Boys and Girls Clubs, St. Vincent de Paul Villages, the National Multiple Sclerosis Society, and The Scripps Research Institute where Moores sits on the board.
+Organizations that Moores has supported include the ACLU, the San Diego Zoo, San Diego State University, the San Diego Symphony, San Diego Center for Children, the Boys and Girls Clubs, St. Vincent de Paul Villages, the National Multiple Sclerosis Society and Scripps Research, where Moores sits on the board.

 His 1991 contribution of US$51 million to the University of Houston was the largest in U.S. history to a public university.
 He served on the University of Houston System Board of Regents from 1991 to 1994.
-Among many other philanthropic efforts, John and Becky Moores donated US$21 million to establish the John and Rebecca Moores Cancer Center at University of California, San Diego and over US$20 million to San Diego State University.
-In 1999 he was appointed Regent of the University of California by Governor Gray Davis until he resigned for unknown reasons in 2007.
+Among many other philanthropic efforts, John and Becky Moores donated US$21 million to establish the John and Rebecca Moores Cancer Center at the University of California, San Diego, and over US$20 million to San Diego State University.
+In 1999, he was appointed Regent of the University of California by Governor Gray Davis until he resigned for unknown reasons in 2007.
 As UC regent, he worked to make sure Proposition 209 (passed in 1996) was implemented.
 In 2005, he was elected chair of the Carter Center at Emory University, succeeding Jimmy Carter.
 Most recently, Moores is a member of the board of trustees for the Blum Center for Developing Economies at the University of California, Berkeley.
 The center is focused on finding solutions to address the crisis of extreme poverty and disease in the developing world.

 Moores is also the founder of the River Blindness Foundation, a non-profit organisation dedicated to research and treatment of Onchocerciasis, the second most common cause of infectious blindness.

-In 2016 Moores began negotiations to buy English soccer club Nottingham Forest, with a view to buying between 80% and 100% of the shares from Kuwaiti owner Fawaz Al-Hasawi for a reported $61.87 million.
-However, the deal unexpectedly collapsed at the 11th hour with both sides with no clear reason given by either party.
+In 2016, Moores began negotiations to buy English soccer club Nottingham Forest, with a view to buying between 80% and 100% of the shares from Kuwaiti owner Fawaz Al-Hasawi for a reported $61.87 million.
+However, the deal unexpectedly collapsed at the eleventh hour, with no clear reason given by either party.

 Personal life

 In February 2008, Moores' wife Becky filed for divorce, citing irreconcilable differences.
 Moores gave up ownership of the family home on a golf course at Pebble Beach, California.
 The property overlooked the Pacific and the 18th fairway of the golf course.
-The divorce also prompted a major overhaul of the San Diego Padres roster, followed by the sale of Moores's majority ownership of the MLB team.
-During the divorce proceedings, Moores spent the majority of his time in Texas and refused to attend Padres and San Diego State games, while his wife regularly attended Padres games.
+The divorce also prompted a major overhaul of the San Diego Padres roster, followed by the sale of Moores's majority ownership of the Major League Baseball team.
+During the divorce proceedings, Moores spent the majority of his time in Texas, and refused to attend Padres and San Diego State games, while his wife regularly attended Padres games.
 In 2013, Moores married Dianne Rosenberg.